The best whiskies to try this World Whisky Day

-If your whisk(e)y cabinet is looking a little uninspired, why not splash the cash on one of these lesser-known offerings?
+If your whisky cabinet is looking a little uninspired, why not splash the cash on one of these lesser-known offerings?

-It seems unlikely that a trip to your favourite Scotch or bourbon distillery will be on the cards by then, so why not use this opportunity to hit the web and try something a little different?
+15 May marks the 2021 edition of World Whisky Day, a celebration of all things Scotch, Bourbon and the rest.
+As the pandemic continues to trundle along, it seems possible that a trip to your favourite Scotch or bourbon distillery may still be off the cards, so why not use this opportunity to hit the web and try something a little different?

-Here, Tempus looks at the best rare or limited-edition whiskies from some of the world's most prestigious brands, along with a few ultra-high-quality offerings from distilleries you may not have heard of, for an extra special International Whisk(e)y Day.
+Here, Tempus looks at the best rare or limited-edition whiskies from some of the world's most prestigious brands, along with a few ultra-high-quality offerings from distilleries you may not have heard of, for an extra special World Whisky Day.

 REDBREAST 27 YEAR OLD